2019 ITIN Home Loans – ITIN Mortgage Lenders

 - It enables you to own a home in this country without documentation

-- The rates are typically higher than conventional mortgages
+- The ITIN rates are typically slightly than conventional mortgages

 - Some lenders do not allow ITIN loans for investment properties

-- Fixed rate mortgages are offered with repayment terms of:
+- Fixed rate mortgages are offered with various repayment terms.

 What is needed to qualify for an ITIN home loan?

-- You must have at least 20% down payment depending upon the lender.
+- You must have at least 15% down payment depending upon your credit score.
 Gift funds may be accepted

 - You need to have filed 2 years worth of tax returns under your ITIN number